LaunchCodeEducation/data-analysis-curriculum/content/installations/jupyter-notebook/_index.md

 ## Setting up Jupyter Notebook

-This is an example of lines removed.
+This is an examples of lines removed.

 The following command will install Jupyter Notebook onto your machine: